regisin/BubbaThings.com/content/posts/a-list-of-thoughts-from-the-field/index.md

 categories:
   - Market Gardening
 ---
 Every new project costs new money.
-There's a million things to want for each project.
+There are a million things to want for each project.
 Try to build out one project at a time so you can finish the project.
 It can take a while to earn that money back.
 Don't go broke trying too many ventures at one time.
 Let the farm start to pay for new projects.\
 \
 The more you optimize, the more you spend in money up front but save in time.
 Do what you want with that.
 Make it easy - but don't go broke.\
 \